as4d-4k/as4d-4k/README.md

 # 💫 About Me:
-I am a Computer Science student passionate about turning complex algorithms into user-friendly applications.
+I am Asad Ullah Rehman, a Computer Science student passionate about turning complex algorithms into user-friendly applications.
 With hands-on experience in Full Stack Development (React & Flask) and AI Integration, I enjoy building everything from sentiment analysis tools to interactive games.
 I am a deliberate thinker who loves solving logic puzzles and am currently seeking opportunities to launch my career in software development or cybersecurity.

 ## 🌐 Socials: